jeeanorsini/WebAppGalleryOfCats/WebAppGalleryOfCats/README.md

 ## Purpose

-This project is part of a hands-on learning process in HTML, focusing on creating organized and accessible web pages.
+This project is part of a hands-on from the [freeCodeCamp](https://www.freecodecamp.org/) HTML course, focusing on creating organized and accessible web pages.

 ---